zendframework/zend-diagnostics/README.md

 echo "Number of failed tests:     " . $results->getFailureCount() . "\n";

 if($results[$checkSpace] instanceof \ZendDiagnostics\Result\FailureInterface) {
     echo "Oooops!
-We're running out of space on temp.
-We have to do something about it\n";
+We're running out of space on temp.\n";
 }

 if($results[$checkTemp] instanceof \ZendDiagnostics\Result\FailureInterface) {
-    echo "It seems that /tmp is not writable - this is a serious problem\n";
+    echo "It seems that /tmp is not writable - this is a serious problem!\n";
 }

 ````